abhidj0090/calcomp/exampleSite/content/english/blog/a-comparative-study-of-tagore-s-dharma-and-gandhi-s-sudharo-copy.md

 +++
-author = "Aratrika Ganguly"
-author_bio = "Aratrika Ganguly is one of the founder members of CC1919 and currently is a research scholar at the dept. of Comparative Indian Language and Literature" date = 2020-11-22T06:52:36Z description = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society" draft = true image = "/images/bruno-7kpvcsybzdi-unsplash.jpg" image_webp = "/images/bruno-7kpvcsybzdi-unsplash.webp" tags = ["Dalit"] title = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society"
+author = "Sutadripa Choudhury" author_bio = "Sutadripa is currently pursuing her PhD in English Literature from St.Xavier's University, Kolkata, and her interest centers around Bangla Dalit Literature." date = 2020-11-22T06:52:36Z description = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society" draft = true image = "/images/sutadripa_blog.jpg" image_webp = "/images/sutadripa_blog.webp" tags = ["Dalit"] title = "An interview with Manohar Mouli Biswas on the question of Dalit Struggles in Benagli Society"